Location: Botton Village, Danby

 - Have a good sense of humour and be fun to be around for the people you support.

-- Preferably be a competent driver, but we can consider non-drivers if you can be matched to individuals, where either driving is not required or we have adequate team members that already drive.
+- Preferably be a competent driver, but we can consider non-drivers if you can be matched to individuals, were either driving is not required or we have adequate team members that already drive.

-- Candidates will ideally have a QCF Level 2 qualification in Social Care or equivalent or be willing to work towards these qualifications.
+- Candidates will ideally have a Horticultural qualification and a QCF Level 2 qualification in Social Care or equivalent or be willing to work towards these qualifications.